Skip to main content

 No CockroachDB metrics in the Collector

-Cause: The Collector cannot reach the CockroachDB Service, or the scrape path is wrong.
+Cause: The Collector cannot reach a node's HTTP endpoint, or the scrape path is wrong.

 Fix: